 - a.
 This timetable is provided to give tenderers an indication of the timing of the tendering process.
 It is indicative only and may be changed by NAFC in accordance with the terms set out in this Invitation to Tender. - b.
-The Qualification Stage (Stage 1) is where tenderers will be evaluated based on the criteria outlined in Section 3.1 of Part A. This process is expected to conclude before February 2013. - c.
+The Qualification Stage (Stage 1) is where tenderers will be evaluated based on the criteria outlined in Section 3.1 of Part A. This process is expected to conclude by the end of June 2014. - c.
 The Pricing Stage (Stage 2) will follow the Qualification Stage and will also be subject to an evaluation process.
 Only those tenderers shortlisted after the Qualification Stage will be invited to submit tender information for the Pricing Stage. - d.
-Successful tenderers will then be notified of their selection to supply Services and the parties will enter into negotiations for the formalisation of a Contract. - e.
-This Invitation to Tender process is planned to conclude with the execution of Contracts before the end of May 2013.
+Following evaluation, preferred tenderers will be identified.
+Preferred tenderers will be notified of their selection.
+If required, the parties will enter into consultations aimed at finalising a Contract. - e.
+This Invitation to Tender process is planned to conclude with the execution of Contracts during September 2014.